 Component ratings will often drift over time and can eventually fall out of their acceptable tolerance range, which in turn can lead to stress in other parts of the circuit, causing further problems.
 Resistors change in value, capacitors become leaky, and no longer efficiently block high DC voltages from sensitive parts of the circuit.
 Mechanical components like sockets, switches, and potentiometers have a finite ‘number of operations’ rating.
 Eventually, they can become lazy, scratchy, or perhaps intermittent and so require cleaning or even replacing.

-A service will ensure that these issues are ‘headed off at the pass’, keeping your amplifier running at the peak of its performance like it was at day one.
+Dry solder joints can adversely affect the sound quality of the signal path, the efficiency of the power supply, etc. A service will ensure that these issues are ‘headed off at the pass’, keeping your amplifier running at the peak of its performance like it was on day one.

 Customer safety is our primary concern, and to this end, every service carried out at Root Two includes a safety PAT test, to ensure the owner is in no danger of electric shock from their equipment.